Golden State Killer sentenced to life for 26 rapes, slayings

 DeAngelo also publicly admitted dozens more sexual assaults for which the statute of limitations had expired.
 Prosecutors called the scale of the violence “simply staggering,” encompassing 87 victims at 53 crime scenes spanning 11 California counties.

-Bowman sentenced DeAngelo in a university ballroom large enough to hold all the survivors and family members of victims.
-The sentencing followed an extraordinary three-day hearings in which they told in excruciating detail how he had upended their lives.
+So many were his victims that Bowman sentenced DeAngelo in a university ballroom large enough to hold the survivors and their families, after an extraordinary three days of hearings in which they told in often heart-rending detail how he had upended their lives.

 DeAngelo sat silently through those hearings, expressionless in a wheelchair that prosecutors contended is a prop to hide his still vigorous health.